-Task Description For Instructions 1.
-Add New Attached Printer Use Solaris Print Manager to make the printer available for printing after you physically attach the printer to a system.
-"How to Add a New Attached Printer With Solaris Print Manager" on page 55 2.
-Add Access to a Printer Use Solaris Print Manager to add printer access on the print client.
-"How to Add Printer Access With Solaris Print Manager" on page 57 3.
-(Optional) Set Up a . printers File Use a \$HOME/.printers file so that users can establish their own custom printer aliases.
-"How to Set Up a .printers File" on page 58
+Task Description For Instructions Add a new attached printer by using Solaris Print Manager.
+Use Solaris Print Manager to make the printer available for printing after you physically attach the printer to a system.
+"How to Add a New Attached Printer by Using Solaris Print Manager" on page 64 Add a new attached printer by using LP print service commands.
+Use LP print service commands to make the printer available for printing after you physically attach the printer to a system.
+"How to Add a New Attached Printer by Using LP Print Service Commands" on page 66 Add access to a printer.
+Use Solaris Print Manager to add printer access on the print client.
+"How to Add Printer Access by Using Solaris Print Manager" on page 69

-Task Description For Instructions 4.
-Add a New Network Printer Use Printer Vendor Supplied Tools to configure the network printer after you physically connect the printer to the network.
-"How to Add a Network Printer With Printer Vendor Supplied Tools" on page 63 Using LP Commands - After you physically connect the printer to the network, configure the network printer.
-"How to Add A Network Printer With LP Commands" on page 64 5.
-(Optional) Turn Off Banner Pages You can turn off banner pages so that the banner pages are never printed.
-"How to Turn Off Banner Pages" on page 81 6.
-(Optional) Set Up Fault Alerts You can set up more specific fault alerts for the printer than the fault alerts provided by Solaris Print Manager.
-"How to Set Fault Alerts for a Printer" on page 84 7.
-(Optional) Set Up Fault Recovery You can set up how a printer should recover after it faults.
-"How to Set Printer Fault Recovery" on page 86 8.
-(Optional) Limit Access to the Printer Solaris Print Manager enables you to set up an allow list.
+Task Description For Instructions (Optional) Set up a .printers file.
+Use a \$HOME/.printers file so that users can establish their own custom printer aliases.
+"How to Set Up a .printers File" on page 71 Add a new network printer by using vendor-supplied tools.
+Use Printer Vendor Supplied Tools to configure the network printer after you physically connect the printer to the network.
+After you physically connect the printer to the network, configure the network printer by using LP print service commands.
+"How to Add a New Network Printer With Printer Vendor-Supplied Tools" on page 76 "How to Add a New Network Printer by Using LP Print Service Commands" on page 78 Add a new network printer by using Solaris Print Manager.
+Use Solaris Print Manager to make a printer available for printing over the network.
+"How to Add a New Network Printer by Using Solaris Print Manager" on page 77 Add a new network printer by using LP print service commands.
+Use LP print service commands to make a printer availabe for printing over the network.
+"How to Add a New Network Printer by Using LP Print Service Commands" on page 78 (Optional) Turn off banner pages.
+You can turn off banner pages so that the banner pages are never printed.
+"How to Turn Off Banner Pages" on page 95 (Optional) Set up fault alerts.
+You can set up more specific fault alerts for the printer than the fault alerts provided by Solaris Print Manager.
+"How to Set Fault Alerts for a Printer" on page 98 (Optional) Set up fault recovery.
+You can set up how a printer should recover after it faults.
+"How to Set Printer Fault Recovery" on page 100 (Optional) Limit access to a printer.
+Solaris Print Manager enables you to set up an allow list.
 If you want to limit the access of a few users to the printer, you might want to set up a deny list.
-"How to Limit User Access to a Printer" on page 88
+"How to Limit User Access to a Printer" on page 102

-Setting Up Printing With Solaris Print Manager
+Setting Up Printing by Using Solaris Print Manager